 Support for silt and debris removal in Hawke’s Bay and Tairāwhiti

 $102m has been allocated to support local government process and dispose of debris from residential properties, and to deal with sediment on council-land.
 An additional $70m has been allocated for commercial properties (including farmers and growers) to support land clean up.
-A further $30m has been allocated for debris and sediment removal from whenua Māori.
+Funding has been allocated for debris and sediment removal from whenua Māori.
 Read more about this funding.

 Cyclone Gabrielle Māori Communities Response Fund near capacity